AVEVA/CONNECT-data-services-developer-docs/Documentation/DataViews/Data_View.md

 ### Organizing the data fields
 Field sets and fields resolve in the order they are defined.
 They may be re-ordered.

 Within each section, a field set may be associated with multiple data items.
 It is often necessary to disambiguate these items.
-Items can be disambiguated by specifying a [`.Distinguisher`](xref:DataViewsFieldSets#distinguisher) - a field that tells the data items apart within a section, such as the value of _Measurement_ metadata (i.e., the data items are distinguished by what they measure).
+Items can be disambiguated by specifying a [`.Distinguisher`](xref:DataViewsFieldSets#distinguisher).
+A distinguisher is a field that tells the data items apart within a section, such as the value of _Measurement_ metadata (i.e., the data items are distinguished by what they measure).
 Distinguishing data items also allows the data views engine to "align" them across sections, since it is clear that streams measuring, e.g., _Power Out_ are alike, and the streams measuring _Power In_ are alike.

 ### Defining index type and default range
-Data views currently operate on timestamped data, i.e. data indexed by a DateTime property.
+Data views currently operate on timestamped data, which is data indexed by a DateTime property.
 This is reflected by the DataView's `.IndexTypeCode`, whose value must be "DateTime".
-Default values may be defined for the StartIndex, EndIndex, and/or Interval used when the data view's data is queried.
+Default values may be defined for the StartIndex, EndIndex, and/or Interval used when data view data is queried.

 ## DataView properties
 The following table lists the properties of a DataView: